grafana/grafana/docs/sources/administration/configuration.md

 ### alertmanager_config_poll_interval

 Specify the frequency of polling for Alertmanager config changes.
+The default value is `60s`.

 The interval string is a possibly signed sequence of decimal numbers, followed by a unit suffix (ms, s, m, h, d), e.g. 30s or 1m.

 ### ha_listen_address

-TODO - what does this really mean?: Listen address and port to receive messages for other Grafana instances.
+Listen address/hostname and port to receive unified alerting messages for other Grafana instances.
+The port is used for both TCP and UDP.
+It is assumed other Grafana instances are also running on the same port.
+The default value is `0.0.0.0:9094`.

 ### ha_advertise_address

-TODO - what does this really mean?: Explicit address or hostname to advertise.
+Explicit address/hostname and port to advertise other Grafana instances.
+The port is used for both TCP and UDP.

 ### ha_peers

 Comma-separated list of initial instances (in a format of host:port) that will form the HA cluster.
+Configuring this setting will enable High Availability mode for alerting.

 ### ha_peer_timeout

 Time to wait for an instance to send a notification via the Alertmanager.
 In HA, each Grafana instance will be assigned a position (e.g. 0, 1).
 We then multiply this position with the timeout to indicate how long should each instance wait before sending the notification to take into account replication lag.
+The default value is `15s`.

 The interval string is a possibly signed sequence of decimal numbers, followed by a unit suffix (ms, s, m, h, d), e.g. 30s or 1m.

 ### ha_gossip_interval

 The interval between sending gossip messages.
 By lowering this value (more frequent) gossip messages are propagated across cluster more quickly at the expense of increased bandwidth usage.
+The default value is `200ms`.

 The interval string is a possibly signed sequence of decimal numbers, followed by a unit suffix (ms, s, m, h, d), e.g. 30s or 1m.

 ### ha_push_pull_interval

 The interval between gossip full state syncs.
 Setting this interval lower (more frequent) will increase convergence speeds across larger clusters at the expense of increased bandwidth usage.
+The default value is `60s`.

 The interval string is a possibly signed sequence of decimal numbers, followed by a unit suffix (ms, s, m, h, d), e.g. 30s or 1m.